stdevelopr/react-three-sections/README.md

 # react-three-sections

-Create sections for a react three canvas, and add a scroll bar to it.
+Create sections for a react three canvas, and add a scrollbar to it.

 # Instalation